 Financial risk is managed by the group on an investment basis, so for the purposes of this Note, the group comprises the Company, its two wholly-owned Luxembourg subsidiaries (HICL Infrastructure 1 SARL and HICL Infrastructure 2 SARL) and the English Limited Partnership (Infrastructure Investments Limited Partnership ('IILP')), and is referred to as the "Investment Group".
 The objective of the Investment Group's financial risk management is to manage and control the risk exposures of its investment portfolio.
 The Board of Directors has overall responsibility for overseeing the management of financial risks, however the review and management of financial risks are delegated to the Investment Adviser and the Operator of the group which has documented procedures designed to identify, monitor and manage the financial risks to which the Investment Group is exposed.
-This Note presents information about the group's exposure to financial risks, its objectives, policies and processes for managing risk and the group's management of its financial resources.
+This Note presents information about the group's management of its financial resources.